 Marjorie Kinnan Rawlings

 Marjorie Kinnan Rawlings (1896-1953), the author of The Yearling, lovingly wrote one of the most detailed descriptions of rural Florida life ever published, which is probably why the book became a classic.
-It is a lengthy eloquent story that concludes with an unforgettable ending.
+It is an eloquent epic story that concludes with an unforgettable ending.

 For more information about the author, click here: authenticflorida.com.